Bridging the Gap between Continuous and Informative Discrete Representations by Random Product Quantization

 \subsection{Product Quantization}

-Considering that using K-means clustering to compress D-dimensional continuous representations into codebook indices may lead to excessive loss of useful information, we initially propose using product quantization to optimize the representation discretization process.
+Considering that K-means clustering, which maps $D$-dimensional continuous representations to discrete codebook indices, may incur excessive information loss, we propose using product quantization to improve representation discretization.
 Vector quantization is typically used for lossy data compression, functioning by encoding values in a multidimensional vector space into a finite set of values in a lower-dimensional discrete subspace.
-As one of these quantization methods, PQ involves decomposing the original vector space into several lower-dimensional vector spaces through Cartesian products and performing quantization on each decomposed lower-dimensional space \cite{jegou2010product}.
+We optimize K-means clustering by using PQ, an efficient vector quantization technique introduced by Jégou \textit{et al.} \cite{jegou2010product}.
+This method aims to solve the problem of approximate nearest neighbor search in high-dimensional data, achieving memory optimization and speed improvement.
+PQ decomposes each original vector into several lower-dimensional subvectors and independently quantizes each subvector; the full codebook of PQ is then the Cartesian product of the sub-codebooks.
 In this way, each vector can be represented by a combination of quantized codes from multiple low-dimensional spaces.